UK warns off BP suitors now Shell unavailable as 'white knight'

 Rather, it is a response to speculation that Shell’s move for BG could be the start of a wave of industry consolidation similar to the one at the end of the 1990s -- during another oil price decline.

-Rumours of bids for BP from U.S. rivals ExxonMobil and Chevron, as well as Shell, have moved the company’s stock at least three times over the past year.
+Rumours of bids for BP from U.S. rivals ExxonMobil (XOM.N) and Chevron (CVX.N), as well as Shell, have moved the company’s stock at least three times over the past year.

 Five years ago, Shell did work on a rescue bid, when BP was struggling to plug oil gushing from its Macondo well in the U.S. Gulf.
 BP was going through a leadership crisis; a weak pound dragged the dollar value of the firm down to as low as $80 billion; and the price of credit default swaps on BP bonds showed that even its solvency was in question.